 You can opt to visit the Cathedral and the Rooftops, or just one of the two, some tickets also include the museum entrance, etc. There are also guided tours if you want to learn more about this spectacular building and its history.
 You can find all the best ticket and tour options here.

-If you are visiting the rooftops, you should know that high-heeled shoes are not allowed.
+Good to know: If you want to visit the rooftop terraces, you should know that high-heeled shoes are not allowed.

 4. Basilica of Saint Francis of Assisi